 Your liaison librarian is the librarian who specializes in supporting your School or Department.
-While all of the librarians have different expertise that is available to you, the liaison to your School is your core support.
+While all of the librarians have different expertise that is available to you, the liaison to your School is your first point of contact.
 As you will see, some librarians support more than one school.
 This is not an exhaustive list, but only some ideas of how a Librarian assists.
 You may also send your students to your Liaison Librarian for help.

 |Find your Liasion Librarian|

 Literature search requests can be sent via email to your Liaison Librarian.
 You may request literature for a research project, an idea to improve health science education, or to see what new literature is out there.

 When requesting a literature search, helpful information to include is:

 A list of relevant articles are sent to you for review.
 If you feel the articles are off topic, you may request a revised search request in a new topic area.

 You may also request the full text of articles listed, by providing the title or record number of the results.

 If you receive an email asking for you to publish in a journal, be an editor, or attend a conference that seems suspicious, it may be predatory publishing.
 You may forward the email to your Liaison Librarian to review if the email is legitimate or not.

 To evaluate the journal or conference yourself, use our Predatory Publishing Guide for assistance.

 The library has a large online collection of books, videos, apps, and more.
 It can be overwhelming if you do not know where to begin.
 Your Liaison Librarian can save you time by recommending library content.
 Your request should include the type of information needed, and what format it should be.
 You will receive a list of resources, with the proper link formatting that you can easily embed into your course.